-When browsing through camouflage clothing to update your hunting gear or searching for a gun in something other than black, stainless or pink, you probably have stumbled across a pattern that looks rather lizard-like.
+When browsing through camouflage clothing to update your hunting gear, or searching for a gun in something other than black, stainless or pink, you probably have stumbled across a pattern that looks rather lizard-like.

-They always say, “Find a way to make money doing what you love” and for the love of the hunt and the passion for improving soldiers’ system, after returning home, they founded Kryptek Outdoor Group—dedicated to developing apparel that is not only comfortable, but highly functional, as well.
+They always say, “find a way to make money doing what you love,” and for the love of the hunt and the passion for improving soldiers’ systems, after returning home they founded Kryptek Outdoor Group—dedicated to developing apparel that is not only comfortable, but highly functional as well.

 Kryptek’s 10 different camo patterns are some of the very few that work to camouflage, mask and blend the human form to both the human and animal eye.

-With shading in the background and sharp geometric shapes in the foreground, the Kryptek camo multi-directional design resembles how the highly-effective 3D camo netting does when stretched over large equipment.
+With shading in the background and sharp geometric shapes in the foreground, the Kryptek camo multi-directional design resembles highly-effective 3D camo netting when stretched over large equipment.

 Though on a computer screen, this reptilian-like camo pattern may not look like much, it is incredibly versatile.
 Few patterns can boast blending well at long and short distances.

 Truly, a transitional pattern, Kryptek was selected in 2012 for testing in the Army’s camo improvement program.
 (Crye Precision’s Scorpion W2—similar to Multicam—won.)